vivekChenna/Seequenze-Assignment/README.md

 ## implemented collapse feature where user can collapse the sidebar and can open it

 -> added some responsiveness to the web app

+-> made some css changes in the sidebar

+->  made some cleanup